-Chase has announced it's second-ever Ultimate Rewards transfer bonus.
-For a limited time, you can transfer Ultimate Rewards points to IHG Rewards Club with a 60% bonus.
+Chase just launched a new Ultimate Rewards transfer bonus.
+Now through July 31, 2023, you can transfer Ultimate Rewards points to IHG One Rewards with a 70% transfer bonus.

 Transfer Bonus Offer Terms

-- Transfer Ultimate Rewards points to IHG Rewards Club and receive 60% bonus IHG points.
+- Transfer Ultimate Rewards points to IHG One Rewards and receive 70% bonus IHG points.